corvad/Minecraft-Server-Setup-Script/README.md

 Change Backup Retention Days:
 Edit both the backup_server and backup_s_server located in the scripts directory by changing the days="" variable.
 The default is 14 days.
 In a future version the will be revised to work with the manage_server script and the install script.

+DISCLAIMER: I do not own or even pretend to misuse the Minecraft or other related trademarks.
+Those are the trademarks of Microsoft and Mojang and with this I will not interfere.